paulhibbitts/8-product-design-lessons-learned/README.md

-# 8 Product Design Lessons Learned: Building the Open Source Docsify-This Project
+# 8 Product Design Lessons Learned
+## Building the Open Source Docsify-This Project

 **Communicate Purpose and Value**
 Provide potential users and contributors of your open-source project its purpose and value using jargon-free language, ideally within 5 seconds